uncss/grunt-uncss/README.md

 Once it has been released and is in a stable state I intend on moving this project over to using it.

+Update: uncss is also currently exploring a PhantomJS implementation.

 ## Configuration

 Sample configuration: